CH could still finish last in the Atlantic next season

 Canadiens general manager Kent Hughes wants to give the team’s young players every chance to showcase their skills, a decision that is easily justified.
 However, fans of the Montreal team may be left wondering why the Tricolore has been so inactive since the free agency market opened Monday at noon.

 The Bleu-Blanc-Rouge has been relatively quiet, aside from signing Juraj Slafkovsky, who was already on the roster, and hiring Quebecer Alex Barré-Boulet, a player expected to primarily play in the American League.
-As of now, head coach Martin St-Louis’ team lacks depth on offense and could struggle to score goals in the 2024-2025 season, unless changes are made before the start of the regular season.
+As of now, head coach Martin St-Louis’ team lacks depth on offense and might struggle to score goals in the 2024-2025 season, unless changes are made before the start of the regular season.

 • Read also: Would you have taken Justin Poirier before Celine Dion?